binhollc/MissionControlTowerSDK/README.md

 ### Executing the Sample App

 The sample app uses the dynamic library, which executes the bridge.
-This means that the bridge executable must be reachable in the path.
-Before executing the app, you should add the directory that contains the bridge executable to the PATH environment variable.
+This means that BOTH the bridge executable AND the library must be reachable in the path.
+Before executing the app, you should add the directory that contains the bridge executable AND the directory that contains the library to the PATH environment variable.

 Alternatively, you can prepend the PATH variable to the command execution: